NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 This procedure outlines the key roles and responsibilities to be undertaken when responding to allegations against staff or volunteers who work with children.

-Department for Education Guidance Keeping Children Safe in Education 2024 outlines additional roles and responsibilities to be undertaken when responding to allegations against teachers, members of staff or volunteers in schools or colleges that provide education for children under 18 years.
+Department for Education Guidance Keeping Children Safe in Education 2025 (KCSiE) outlines additional roles and responsibilities to be undertaken when responding to allegations against teachers, members of staff or volunteers in schools or colleges that provide education for children under 18 years.

-In line with Working Together to Safeguard Children 2023 and Keeping Children Safe in Education 2024, these NYSCP procedures should be applied when there is an allegation that any person who works with children has:
+In line with Working Together to Safeguard Children (WTSC) and Keeping Children Safe in Education (KCSiE), these North Yorkshire Safeguarding Children Partnership (NYSCP) procedures should be applied when there is an allegation that any person who works with children has:

-• possibly committed a criminal offence against or related to a child, and / or
+• Possibly committed a criminal offence against or related to a child,

 Fig:1